NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Nectar Dashboard--DOCID71.md

 ## Allocations

-You use the Allocations screens for managing aallocation request.
+You use the Allocations screens for managing allocation request.
 You can start a new allocation request using the New Request tab, and you can find information about any existing request that you may have on the My Request screen.
 You can also use the My Request screen to request amendments to any